BassyKuo/hosts-monitor/README.md

 * **hosts-monitor** :
     user command to easily list/search log in hosts-monitor.report, ban/unban specific ips manually (root only), and control `hosts-protect` service to ON/OFF (root only).

+    * log path: `/home/hosts-monitor.report`
+    * ban-list: `/etc/hosts.deny` (the only ban-list accessed.
+If you unban unsuccessfully, check whether another ban-list is running or not.)

 ## Setup